SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 :
 ```

-The full source code for this example is available in the following source:
+The full source code for this example is available here:

 *    [XAProducerSB.java]({{ site.repository }}/blob/master/src/websphere/EJBSample-WAS-XA-CMT/ejbModule/com/solace/sample/XAProducerSB.java){:target="_blank"}

 ##### Sending Messages to Solace over XA Transaction – BMT Sample Code

 EJB code can use the UserTransaction interface (Bean-Managed) to provision and control the lifecycle of an XA transaction.
-The EJB container will not provision XA transactions when the EJB class's 'TransactionManagement' type is designated as 'BEAN' managed.
+The EJB container won't provision XA transactions when the EJB class's 'TransactionManagement' type is designated as 'BEAN' managed.
 In the following example, the session Bean 'XAProducerBMTSB' starts a new XA Transaction and performs an explicit 'commit()' operation after successfully sending the message.
 If a runtime error is detected, then an explicit 'rollback()' operation is executed.
 If the rollback operation fails, then the EJB code throws an EJBException() to allow the EJB container to handle the error.

 ```java
 @Stateless(name = "XAProducerBMTSB")